junxit/us-congress-code/title-42/chapter-7/sec-1397ee.md

 ### Construction of 2009 Amendment

 Pub.
 L. 111–3, title I, § 114(b), Feb.
 4, 2009, 123 Stat.
-35, provided that: “Nothing in the amendments made by this section [amending this section] shall be construed as— “(1) changing any income eligibility level for children under title XXI of the Social Security Act [this subchapter]; or “(2) changing the flexibility provided States under such title to establish the income eligibility level for targeted low-income children under a State child health plan and the methodologies used by the State to determine income or assets under such plan.”
+35, provided that: “Nothing in the amendments made by this section [amending this section] shall be construed as— “(1) changing any income eligibility level for children under title XXI of the Social Security Act [42 U.S.C.
+1397aa et seq.]; or “(2) changing the flexibility provided States under such title to establish the income eligibility level for targeted low-income children under a State child health plan and the methodologies used by the State to determine income or assets under such plan.”

 ### Payment Error Rate Measurement Requirements